Joacodef/CT-RATE_classifier/src/models/README.md

 ### `vit3d.py`

-This file implements a 3D Vision Transformer (ViT), adapting the transformer architecture to volumetric image classification.
-It divides a 3D volume into non-overlapping patches and treats them as a sequence of tokens.
+This file implements a 3D Vision Transformer (ViT) by wrapping `monai.networks.nets.ViT`.
+It adapts the powerful transformer architecture for volumetric classification tasks.

 **Key Features:**

-  * **`VisionTransformer3D`**: The main ViT model class.
+  * **`VisionTransformer3D`**: The main ViT model class, which combines the MONAI ViT backbone with a custom classification head suitable for this project.
-  * **`PatchEmbed3D`**: A layer that converts 3D patches into linear embeddings.
-  * **`MultiHeadAttention3D`**: The self-attention mechanism adapted for 3D patch sequences.
-  * **Gradient Checkpointing**: Includes the `use_checkpointing` flag to reduce memory usage during training.

 **Available Variants:**